AshnahKhalidKhan/google-xyz/README.md

 - Dudeeeeeeeeeeeeee, I just started Aletheia on the side.
 This is going to be an amazing project In Shaa Allah.
 - Just because I am already feeling bad, I'm just going to do a mental count of programming stuff I did not get flawlessly right in the first go just to make myself feel worse at 2:20 am in the morning - that doesn't make sense to you?
 Well me neither.
 - A new very eccentric thought: always negotiate for higher salary because of how much it mattered how consistently Quaid-e-Azam negotiated for Pakistan's borders and how much he could have affected things if he had won.
+- I don't think it is healthy how okay I am with no one loving me.
+I _think_ this is how serial killers are made.
+- Yeah, I miss my Quantum-first-time-boba-drinking... friends.
+- I am not able to concentrate, I realize.
+Some days, it is just impossible for me to word a simple thought out.
+It is making things difficult at work.
+Maybe I should see a doctor.
+I hate doctors so much...
+No amount of education will make me like a doctor.
+Snobs.
+Ugh, but my sister is a doctor.
+- Maybe life has a way of taking the people we have hurt away from us.
+Maybe last year was a lesson in that sense.
+- Wow.
+People actually mistake naivety for dumbness.
+I've got this world wrapped around my fingers lol.
+- They say that everyone dies alone.
+I am pretty sure that I will also live alone.
+- It's funny how your code working can shift your whole worldview around.
+Dare I say, I am even slightly happy today.
+- None of this is making the final cut.
+What a shame.
+- All I ever wanted was to spread a soft linen sheet over the cool grass in the football ground, lie down and face the perfectly blue, windy sky in the evening after getting back from the masjid after Asr, and watch the sunset in silence in the heartwarming company of a good friend.
+The irony is that there were so many good people, so, so many, and yet no real friends.
+Four years and nothing like this.
+Not even one time.
+Six years and nothing like this.
+Nine years and nothing like this.
+Eighteen years and nothing like this.
+A whole life and yet, nothing like this...
+Grass, company, silence, sunsets.
+-